sraeisi/MachineLearning_Physics/README.md

     -   Learning and validation curves

+-    Application of NN and setting the hyperparameters (Due April 30th)

--   Oral presentation
+-   Oral presentation (TBA)

--   Written term paper
+-   Written term paper (TBA)

 Table of contents
 ==================